decred/politeiagui/plugins-structure/packages/core/README.md

 ```

 So, as described above, once the user hits `/`, before rendering the `view`, it
-will execute the `myplugin/fetch` initializer so our view can be ready to use
+will setup the `myplugin/fetch` service so our view can be ready to use
 without any additional setup.

 ## References